Welcome to the Netherlands

 Welcome to Hulst, Sluis & Terneuzen

 Living and working is a party in Hulst!
 Simply because life is celebrated in East Zeeland Flanders.
-We live on the border and do a lot on the border.
+We live on the border.
 The Flemish attitude is not only noticeable in the Burgundian way of life, but also in the mentality of the people of Hulst.
-We often view life with a wink.
+We celebrate life with a wink!

-The Westerschelde separates us from the rest of the Netherlands and when we turn around we look Flanders in the face.
-"Zeeuws-Vlaanderen" is focused on Flanders, but at the same time it is part of Zeeland.
-That is a force.
-Certainly for business and employment.
-There is plenty of work in Zeeuws-Vlaanderen.
-Companies have many great challenges and are always looking for new employees.
-Hulst has an excellent business climate for companies and that offers prospects for the future.
-Hulst is located about 30 km away from Antwerp and has various living options, such as living in the city center or living in one of the rural villages or really completely free in the polder.
+We are separated by the Westerschelde from the rest of the Netherlands and when we turn around we are facing Flanders .
+'Zeeuws-Vlaanderen' is part of Zeeland, but at the same time focused on Flanders.
+That is our strength, especially for business and employment.
+There are many opportunities to work in Zeeuws-Vlaanderen.
+Companies have numerous challenges and are always looking for new employees.
+Hulst has an excellent business climate that offers prospects for the future.
+The municipality is only about 30 km away from Antwerp.
+Living in the city center, the rural villages, or on the country side; all is possible.
 There is a variety of both owner-occupied and rental properties.
-The town has a lot to offer.
-There are regular cultural events of various kinds, such as the Vestingcross, Vestrock, Culitruck, etc. And all that can be found in the cozy shops and the Burgundian hospitality environment.

-The region has a large tourism sector and combines that with (small-scaled) business and agricultural areas.
+The region has a large tourism sector in combination with small-scaled business and agricultural areas.
 It is a municipality with sufficient employment, great dynamics and many challenges and, as a result, constantly evolving.

 It is nice to live in the municipality of Terneuzen; the region has a safe and spatial living environment with lots of nature and water.
 It has a large regional hospital.
-There are cultural needs such as a cinema, theater and regional museums.
-World-famous is the jazz theater "Porgy and Bess" that offers stage to international jazz musicians.
-There are many options for relaxing and recreating.
-Walking and cycling routes show a world of contrasts, from extensive polder landscapes and old port towns to modern industrial areas.
-Sport activities such as an 18-hole golf course, an indoor ski slope of 41 meters and the sea with its beaches, offers a lot of variety.
-Culinary, Terneuzen has to offer a lot too.
-People come from far to Philippine for fresh mussels and to Zuiddorpe for asparagus.
+There are cultural possibilities such as a cinema, a theater and museums.
+World-famous is the jazz theater 'Porgy and Bess' that offers stage to international jazz musicians.